doriengunnels/comfyui_wedge_tool/README.md

 # ComfyUI Wedge Tool

 A toolset used to render and view wedges from ComfyUI.
 This can be used with any workflow as long as there is a single output node.
+(Note: This was originally written for my personal workflows and retrofitted to work for more generic workflows.
+It may be worth rewriting from scratch to simply this process and make parameters more intuitive.)

 ### This requires a folder containing two files:
 - **workflow_api.json** - an api export of the ComfyUI workflow you intend to wedge.